josesuarez-accenture/openathon-angular/lab-02/README.md

 ```

-Copy and paste the following code in event-list.ts
+Copy and paste the following code in event-list.component.ts.
+As you can see, we are importing our even model.
+And we make use of it in the 'EVENTS' constant, which is an array of events.
+Besides we create the 'selectedEvent' variable and set it to be by default the first value from the 'EVENTS' array.

 ```javascript
 import { Component, OnInit } from '@angular/core';